 There are 4 address registers arranged as a vector (A0.x,y,z,w) which are signed integer fixed point values.
 The address registers can only be used as an offset to the address into the constant memory.
 The address registers are loaded using a MOV instruction from any of the IVM, CSM, TRM or ATRM.
 This special MOV instruction will perform a floating point to fixed point conversion of the selected source vector.
 There are two separate MOV instructions for unique float to fix conversion.
 One is a truncate to minus infinity (the floor() C function), the other is a round and truncate to minus infinity (val + 0.5f, followed by floor() C function.
 The value is clamped between the range of -256 and 255.
 When this value is added to the constant address of the current operation, the result is tested for in the range of 0 to MAX_SHADER_CONST where MAX_SHADER_CONST is determined by the driver as the maximum constant address provided by the shader declaration.
-If the resultant address register select for each source operand which is used to select between the x,y,z,w components of the address register vector.
-Only a single address register series are used for offsets to IVM, TRM, ATRM, or OVM, there is no limitation on the number of address registers which can be used.
+If the resultant address is out of the range 0 to MAX_SHADER_CONST, (0,0,0,0) is returned on the data path.
+There is a 2-bit address register select for each source operand which is used to select between the x,y,z,w components of the address register vector.
+Only a single address register (component) may be used for CSM offsets across all of the source operands of a given instruction.
+If the address registers are used for offsets to IVM, TRM, ATRM, or OVM, there is no limitation on the number of address registers which can be used.